eroc123/obsidian-notes/Computer Science/Excalidraw/Flowchart.md

 Yes ^K5wrEBrC

-if yes, the program jumps back  ^sCELVv6h
+if yes, the program jumps back to the second flow chart box and re-executes that part. ^sCELVv6h

+if no, end the
+program ^KiSRXWct

 %%
 # Drawing